 Holy Family Parish, established in 1946, is part of the Catholic Diocese of Parramatta.
 The Diocese is made up of 49 parishes and 83 Catholic schools.
 The Diocese is home to around 330,000 Catholics in one of the fastest-growing areas of New South Wales, Australia.
 Most Reverend Vincent Long Van Nguyen OFM Conv DD is the fourth Bishop of Parramatta, appointed on 5 May 2016 in succession to Bishop Anthony Fisher OP.

 Holy Family Parish is located in the suburb of East Granville, close to the main regional centre of Parramatta.

-During these years land was bought in The Trongate known as Hayes Marshalling Paddock which was to become the site for the second church-school that was built in the early 1950’s.
-On Sunday, 27 January, 1952 Cardinal Gilroy blessed and laid the foundation stone of the new Church/School and a year later, he repeated the ceremony for the foundation of the Holy Family Church.
+On Sunday, January 27, 1952 Cardinal Gilroy blessed and laid the foundation stone of the new Church/School and a year later, he repeated the ceremony for the foundation of the Holy Family Church.

 The parish has expanded over the years with school extensions, classrooms and a tuckshop.
 A new convent was built in 1970 and in 1972, Cardinal Freeman blessed and laid the foundation stone of the Assembly Hall.
 Ten years later he opened a new Parish House.

 As members of the Holy Family Parish, we are being urged to put into practice the faith we believe in.
 We have been encouraged to become involved in and take responsibility for the life of the Church – our Church.
 If we take Mass as an example, we are no longer asked to simply attend Mass, but to be involved as ministers at Mass by undertaking activities such as altar servers, readers, Eucharistic Ministers and choir singers.